cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## OPRF Hardening

-Hardening the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the password file at the server.
+Hardening the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file at the server.
 Applications SHOULD select parameters that balance cost and complexity.

 ## Preventing Client Enumeration {#preventing-client-enumeration}